Skip to main content

 Certificate autodiscovery specsCertificate autodiscovery specs

 When creating a certificate autodiscovery job, enter an IP address or range of IP addresses and the ports to scan.
 Device42 will import discovered certificates.
-A certificate discovered on an IP address already associated with a device in Device42 will automatically be associated with that device.
+Certificates discovered on IP addresses already linked to devices will automatically be associated with those devices.

 Add new certificate autodiscovery jobAdd new certificate autodiscovery job